filrak/vsf/docs/rfc/interfaces.md

 Composables are very useful but if we would rely only on them we couldn't provide consistant developer experience across every platform.
 Even though we have a common way of getting the data and interacting with it sometimes it's not enough. specifically it's not enough when we want to have a common way of extracting certain information from this data objects.
 This is exactly what helper interfaces are for.

 We can agree that no matter which platform we use we should have easy way of extracting product options.
-For this purpose there is a `getProductOptions(product)` helper interface that accepts `product` object and returns it's options.
+For this purpose there is a `getProductVariants(product)` helper interface that accepts `product` object and returns it's options.
 Same way we can extract other data like images, prices etc.

 [Here](https://github.com/filrak/next/blob/master/packages/core/index.ts) you can find current Vue Storefront interfaces.